 Overall Rating: 4.1/5

 Roqqu focuses exclusively on Nigerian and African markets.
 Platform design considers Nigerian internet speeds, mobile-first usage, and local payment preferences.
 Growing user base demonstrates market acceptance.
-Competitive fees attract budget-conscious traders.
+Competitive fees attract budget-conscious traders; and that's why it earned its place among the top 10 crypto exchanges in Nigeria right now.

 Key Features: